Shooting reported at Breonna Taylor protest in Kentucky

 LOUISVILLE, Ky.
-(AP) — Authorities were investigating a shooting Saturday night at a park in downtown Louisville, Kentucky, where demonstrators regularly gather to protest the death of Breonna Taylor.
+(AP) — Authorities were investigating a shooting Saturday night at a park in downtown Louisville, Kentucky, where demonstrators had gathered to protest the death of Breonna Taylor.

 “We are currently working an active police situation at Jefferson Square Park,” Louisville police said in a statement, according to news outlets.